systematic-magic/AgingPubMed/editorials_html.rst

 12.4.
 Check figure callouts in the text:

-	- Check the format of figure callouts:
+	- Check the format of figure callouts (no other variations allowed):

-	| :sampleu:`Fig. 1`
 	| :sampleu:`Figure 1`